 Anointing with Oil – James 5:14

 “Is any among you sick?
-Let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord; and the prayer of faith shall save him that is sick, and the Lord shall raise him up” (5:14, 15).
+Let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord; and the prayer of faith shall save him that is sick, and the Lord shall raise him up” (Jas.
+5:14, 15).

 The sick are still among us.
 And virtually no one questions the fact that the church should have elders today, where qualified men can be found.
 Should elders, then, in connection with their prayers, be anointing the sick with oil?